giorgioyu125/ToyLisp/README.md

 # ToyLisp

-A simple C implemention into a single file of less than 1000 loc of a lisp interpreter that supports both REPL and file execution.
+A simple C implemention into a of a lisp interpreter that supports both REPL and file execution.

 ## Building the Project